Daniil-Aleshechkin/tetris-rtos/documentation/report.md

 The full 32x32 would consume up to 2.5A.

 A full refresh of the display took 10ms.

+A full frame takes up only 3 kB of RAM, and I had a 7 frame buffer on the video player which takes up an additional 896 byte.

 Then both the bad apple video player, and the tetris application were tested by using the application and ensuring it behaves as expected.